 All PAGABO frameworks are fully UK and EU compliant as described in the latest Public Contracts Regulations (2015) and Public Contracts Regulations (2006).
-Expert independent legal advice was received on Friday 28 October 2016 from specialist solicitors at Gordons LLP (UK) and Anderson Strathern (Scotland) on Sunday 9 October 2016 when the framework was originally established.
-The Trust obtained legal opinions due to the frequency of requests for confirmation of EU Directive/PCR Compliance from clients.
-The legal opinion mitigates many of these early/due diligence questions that are normally asked by either the client's procurement or legal department or other parties.
-Letters of advice are available in appendix M.
+Expert independent legal advice was received on Friday 28 October 2016 from specialist solicitors at Gordons LLP (UK) and Anderson Strathern (Scotland) on are normally asked by either the client's Letters of advice are available in appendix M.

 A summary of the project programme is included in appendix N. This highlights substantial periods for market testing for the Guaranteed Maximum Price (GMP), to be included in the full business case.
+Sunday 9 October 2016 when the framework was originally established.
+The Trust